 The glacier hike on our Jökulsárlón Glacier Lagoon 2 day tour is a longer hike, about 4 hours in total with around 2,5-3 hours on the glacier ice.
 This glacier hike is considered of moderate to hard level of difficulty and you’ll be covering about 6 kilometres (approx. 4 miles) over uneven and ascending terrain.

-The glacier hike on our Jökulsárlón Glacier Lagoon & Ice Cave Discovery 2 Day Tour is also a longer hike and involves walking on uneven terrain and is therefore considered reasonably physical, so a higher level of fitness is required when compared to shorter ice cave tours in the area.
-The walk is over mostly flat terrain, but it’s sustained walking for at least one hour.
-You should be prepared with food, drink and clothing to be out in the elements and away from facilities for 5-6 hours.
-The ice cave tour lasts for 5-6 hours, with around 1 hour spent in the cave.
+The glacier hike on our Jökulsárlón Glacier Lagoon & Ice Cave Discovery 2 Day Tour involves a short hike and involves walking on uneven terrain and is therefore considered reasonably physical, so moderate level of fitness is required when compared to shorter ice cave tours in the area.
+The walk is over mostly flat terrain, but it’s sustained walking on uneven terrain for 30-40 minutes.
+You should be prepared with food, drink and clothing to be out in the elements and away from facilities for 3-4 hours.
+The ice cave tour lasts for 3-4 hours, with around 1 hour spent in the cave and on the ice.
 The wind in Iceland on the glaciers can be cold and fierce so please be prepared with appropriate clothing.
 You will have an opportunity on day one to buy snacks for the ice cave tour.

 What fitness level do I need to hike on the glacier?

 The glacier hike on our scheduled trips are aimed for people who have never been on a glacier or worn crampons before.
 With that said the ice can be steep and uneven in sections, so if you struggle with walking for one to two hours or walking on uneven and sloped ground, the glacier hike may not be for you.
 Each guide on the trip will make the final decision at the time of the hike.
 If they refuse to let you on the ice please know it is purely for the safety of not just you, but also for the rest of the group.
 Read more under our terms and conditions.